katiehuynh/Pico-World-Game/README.md

 # Pico-World-Game
-a doodle-jump inspired game but with RPG elements
+A "Doodle-Jump" inspired game but with RPG elements.

+This is a game created in p5 and Javascript that uses characters from Nexon Maplestory Simulator.

+All animations, concept, and code by Katie Huynh.